Frequently Asked Questions (FAQs)

 Questions About Private Schools in Lincoln?

-It’s important to us that you get your questions answered as quickly as possible, whether you are a new family considering joining the LSL district or an existing family who experiences it every day.
+It’s important to us that you get your questions answered as quickly as possible, whether you are a new family considering joining LSL or an existing family who experiences it every day.

 Our admissions counselors and staff are available at any time for questions, but we’ve also listed some of the most common questions below for your convenience.

-Do I have to be Lutheran to enroll in the Lutheran Schools of Lincoln district?
+Do I have to be Lutheran to enroll in the Lutheran Schools of Lincoln?

-No. In fact, there are more non-Lutheran families at Messiah School than there are Lutheran.
-If you are looking for an environment to welcome your family, uphold your values, build a heart for service, nurture your child’s faith, and help you feel successful as a parent; Messiah is a great place to start.
+No. In fact, there are more non-Lutheran families in our schools than there are Lutheran.
+If you are looking for an environment to welcome your family, uphold your values, build a heart for service, nurture your child’s faith, and help you feel successful as a parent; our LSL schools are a great place to start.
 We offer an excellent Christ-centered education option for our community.

-Are there advantages to being Lutheran if you are enrolled in the Lutheran Schools of Lincoln district?
+Are there advantages to being Lutheran if you are enrolled in the Lutheran Schools of Lincoln?

-Yes, tuition discounts are available at some schools for families who belong to a partner church in the Lutheran Schools of Lincoln district.
+Yes, tuition discounts are available at some schools for families who belong to a partner church in the Lutheran Schools of Lincoln.
 There are also discounts for families who are members of the Lincoln Lutheran School Association (LLSA).

 What do Lutherans believe?